Commanders end sloppy Eagles' perfect season 32-21

 People are also reading…

+Trailing at halftime for the first time this season, Hurts seemed to have one more big play left to pull out a victory.
+He connected on a deep ball to wide receiver Quez Watkins on a 51-yard reception late in the fourth quarter trailing 26-21.
+Watkins hit the ground, popped up and took off running, only to fumble the ball and give Washington possession.

-That was it for the Eagles and their four turnovers, a high number for a team that had only three in the first eight games.
+That was it for the Eagles and their four turnovers, a bloated number for a team that had only three in the first eight games.

-A.J Brown had a catch knock off his hands and turn into an interception, and Dallas Goedert fumbled in the fourth quarter when linebacker Jamin Davis grabbed the tight end by the facemask.
+A.J Brown had a catch knock off his hands and turn into an interception.
+And, Dallas Goedert fumbled in the fourth quarter when linebacker Jamin Davis grabbed the tight end by the facemask — but no penalty was called.

 Hurts was 17 for 26 for just 175 yards.